vvlnote/vvlnote.github.io/_posts/2019-09-16-final_project_-_react_redux_and_rail.markdown

 - kitchen
-   - list all the ingredients that need to be cleaned for making the ordered dishes
+   - list all the ingredients that need to be prepared for making the ordered dishes
    - list the ordered dishes for chefs to prepare